 Make Your Own Active Wear

 Have you ever wondered if you can make your own Pilates, yoga, running, cycle and swimwear?
-I started making aerobics wear in the days when Olivia Newton-John wowed the world in her black Lycra one piece in Grease!
-I began making leaotards, tights and costumes for out dance troupe.
+I started making aerobics wear in the days when Olivia Newton-John wowed the world in her black Lycra one piece in Grease and Jane Fonda ignited the aerobics craze!
+I began making leotards, tights and costumes for my dance troupe.

 The only pic I have from that time is this one taken in about 1984 at Derby Carnival.

-Making clothes for exercising in needs fabric and techniques that are going to be put under much more stress than most casualwear.
-However, it's much easier than many people think.
-An overlocker is useful, but not essential and a coverstitch machine might be considered an expensive luxury.
+Making clothes for exercising needs a fabric and techniques that are going to be put under much more stress than most casualwear.
+However, it's much easier than you might think.
+An overlocker is useful, but not essential and a coverstitch machine might be considered an expensive luxury and definitely not necessary.